-- All children will be treated according to their needs in line with Gosforth Junior High Academy's policy for equality and opportunity. - No child or young person will be denied admission because of their ethnicity, physical ability or academic attainment. - Where a child or young person has a particular need e.g. wheelchair access, the Trustees and Academy Advisory Group will make reasonable adjustments to ensure that these needs are fully met.
+- All children will be treated according to their needs in line with Gosforth Junior High Academy's policy for equality and opportunity - No child or young person will be denied admission because of their creed, race, physical ability or academic attainment - Where a child or young person has a particular need e.g. wheelchair access, the Trustees and Local Advisory Group will make reasonable adjustments to ensure that these needs are fully met

-Any variation to the above will need to be agreed by the Trustees
+Any variation to the above will need to be agreed by the Trustees and Local Advisory Group.